Ragekill3377/Titanox/Readme.md

 This will link *libtitanox.dylib*.
 From there, you can inject your own library or binary which uses Titanox, & Titanox itself.

-# **Disclaimer: This is made solely for **NON-JAILBROKEN DEVICES**
-            # This framework cannot R/W directly to segments or modify protected segments, unless there is a jailbreak or JIT.
-For example, using MSHookFunction on stock IOS is practically impossible.
-            # But, this was made for non-jailbroken devices and it's intended use is within an application's sandbox.
-So those capabilities will not be added.

 # TODO:
      ~* Incorporate ellekit's hooking mechanisms and improve memory manager..~